saulquinav/PSC-FRONT-END/README.md

-# 'iventory-crud' branch
+# 'iventory-crud-integration' branch

-This branch is for testing the CRUD (Create, Read, Update, Delete) functionality for both this React front-end and its corresponding Java and Jakarta/Payara back-end.
+This branch is for integrating the CRUD (Create, Read, Update, Delete) functionality into the main pages, instead of using the CRUD functionality from the test pages.

-This branch adds a new folder, ‘crud-test-pages’, which contains a React page for each back-end Entity.
-Each React page offers all CRUD operations for the Entity of that DTO and shows a list of all Entities currently available on the back-end database.

-This branch is only for experimentation/testing.

 # Getting Started with Create React App